 Sources: Credit Suisse and The New America High Income Fund, Inc.

-*Returns are historical and are calculated by determining the percentage change in NAV or market value with all distributions reinvested.
+* Returns are historical and are calculated by determining the percentage change stock price or NAV with all distributions reinvested.
 Distributions are assumed to be reinvested at prices obtained under the Fund's dividend reinvestment plan.
 Because the Fund's shares may trade at either a discount or premium to the Fund's NAV per share, returns based upon the stock price and dividends will tend to differ from those derived from the underlying change in NAV and dividends.
-The variance between the Fund's total return based on stock price and dividends and the total return based on the Fund's NAV and dividends is due to the widening of the stock price discount to the NAV over the period.
+The variance between the Fund's total return based on stock price and dividends and the total return based on the Fund's NAV and dividends is due to the narrowing of the stock price discount to the NAV over the last year.

 Market Review

-The high yield market returned 5.84% in the six months ended June 30, 2023, according to the Credit Suisse High Yield Index.
+The high yield market returned 7.94% in the year ended December 31, 2024, according to the Credit Suisse High Yield Index.

 Portfolio Review